redreamality/learning-to-rank/README.rst

 Acknowledgements
 --------------
-The development of Lerot is partially supported by the EU FP project LiMoSINe (http://www.limosine-project.eu).
+The development of Lerot is partially supported by the EU FP7 project LiMoSINe (http://www.limosine-project.eu).